Teleradiology PACS for Urgent Care Clinics — Cloud Imaging, Remote Reads, and 24/7 Coverage

 Most urgent care centers lack full in-house IT teams.
 So choose a vendor that offers remote maintenance and support.

-Cloud providers take care of software updates, backups, and troubleshooting, allowing staff to focus on patient care instead of technical issues.
+Cloud providers handle software updates, backups, and troubleshooting, allowing staff to focus on patient care rather than technical issues.

 Implementation Disruption